MohamedWageh09/Retail-Datamart/README.md

 The purpose of this solution is to explain how to create a retail data warehouse / Datamart using PowerCenter.

 ## Description:
-Transaction and master data from OLTP (online transaction processing) systems is loaded into the data warehouse as Fact tables and Dimension tables respectively.
+Transaction and master data from OLTP systems is loaded into the data warehouse as Fact tables and Dimension tables respectively.
 In this project, we consider a Sales Order Processing system as a source with the following tables

 ### Source Tables: Create tables as mentioned below.